joncoons/Manufacturing-Vision-Accelerator-AMD64/README.md

 2. Address the 80%:

  Within our vision engagements, we found that 80%+ of the use cases revolved around anomaly detection, so the focus of this repository is on object detection.
 This could be detecting the presence of foreign objects in a production line, detection of errors in assembly, safety infractions such as the lack of PPE or a spill/leakage of product.
 While image classification and segmentation are also important areas which this repository will expand into eventually, the initial focus is on the majority use case.
-We will also, in time, provide patterns for integrating Computer Vision services such as OCR to augement capabilities.
+We will also, in time, provide patterns for integrating Computer Vision services such as OCR to augment capabilities.

 3. Plan for model retraining: